keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 When the *dynatrace-service* executes this query it simply returns the value of that metric.
 What is not always known is the metric unit.
 Depending on the metric definition this could be nanoseconds, microseconds, milliseconds or seconds or even bytes, kilobytes or megabytes.

-For some of the metrics the *dynatrace-service* makes metric unit assumptions and for instance converts MicroSecond into MilliSeconds and Bytes into KiloBytes.
+For some metrics the *dynatrace-service* makes metric unit assumptions and for instance converts **MicroSecond**s into **MilliSecond**s and **Byte**s into **KiloByte**s.
 However, these assumptions only work for builtin metrics and are therefore not a valid approach unless we would start querying the Metric Definition everytime we query these metrics.
 While this would work it is a lot of extra API calls we want to avoid.

-To let the *dynatrace-service* know about the expected *Metric Unit* you can prefix your query with `MV2;<MetricUnit>;<Regular Query>`.
-So - the above example can be changed to this to tell the service that this metric is returned in MicroSeconds:
+To let the *dynatrace-service* know about the expected *Metric Unit* you can prefix your regular query with `MV2;<MetricUnit>;` which would give you `MV2;<MetricUnit>;<Regular Query>`.
+So - the above example can be changed to this to tell the service that this metric is returned in **MicroSecond**s and will therefore be converted into **MilliSecond**s:

 ```yaml
 indicators: